open-dingtalk/dingtalk-design-cli/README.md

 And you have completed all the initial steps, after installing dependencies, the new project will be initialated to the directory - `myapp`.

-The `dd init` command has a number of options and you can explore them all by running:
+The `ding init` command has a number of options and you can explore them all by running:
 ```bash
 ding init --help
 ```